larskanis/eventbox/README.md

 ## Eventbox performance

-Eventbox is reasonably fast, but far from the performance of threading primitives implemented in [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
+Eventbox is reasonably fast, but far from the performance of low level threading primitives (like implemented in [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby) ).
 It is not written to minimize resource consumption or maximize performance or throughput.
 Instead it is written to minimize race conditions and implementation complexity in a multithreaded environment.
 It also does a lot of safety checks to support the developer.